ethereum/hive/simulators/eth2/dencun/suites/builder/TESTS.md

 - For each blob transaction on the execution chain, the blob sidecars are available for the beacon block at the same height
 - The beacon block lists the correct commitments for each blob
-- Verify that the builder, up to before Deneb fork, has been able to produce blocks and they have been included in the canonical chain
-- After Deneb fork, the builder starts producing invalid payloads, verify that:
+- The builder starts producing invalid payloads, verify that:
 	- None of the produced payloads are included in the canonical chain
 - Since action causes missed slot, verify that the circuit breaker correctly kicks in and disables the builder workflow.
 Builder starts corrupting payloads after fork, hence a single block in the canonical chain after the fork is enough to verify the circuit breaker